CfSOtago/GREENGridData/examples/README.md

  * _testHouseholdPower.Rmd_ - loads a given household's Grid Spy data file and creates a mean power (W) profile plot for all circuits by year and month - very useful for data checking.
 It also shows how to link the Grid Spy data to the households attribute data;
  * _extractCleanGridSpy1minCircuit.R_ - searches across the safe Grid Spy data for a given string in the circuit labels between two dates (inclusive).
 It saves the results as a .csv.gz file.
 Has been tested for 'Heat Pump' and 'Hot Water'.
 This code is best run from the command line e.g. using `> Rscript extractCleanGridSpy1minCircuit.R` (more info on [Rscript](https://www.rdocumentation.org/packages/utils/versions/3.5.1/topics/Rscript));
  * _testHeatPumpExtract.Rmd_ - uses the extracted `Heat Pump` circuit data (see extractCleanGridSpy1minCircuit.R) and the household attribute data to conduct basic analysis of electricity demand.
+ * _extract_per_house_totals.r_ - example code to attempt to correctly sum the relevant circuits in each house to give total power demand at each r_dateTime.
+This make use of a .csv data table (see the package data folder) which specifies the circuits within each house.

 You can probably find better (and quicker) ways to do these. #YMMV.